NonoHM/nonohm.github.io/_posts/2024-02-11-THM-Introduction-to-Cryptography.md

 A symmetric encryption algorithm uses the same key for encryption and decryption.
 Consequently, the communicating parties need to agree on a secret key before being able to exchange any messages.

-In 1977, the Data Encryption Standard (DES) was puslished by the National Institute of Standard and Technology (NIST).
-This is an encryption algorithm that uses a key size of 56 bits and it nowadays considered as an insecure cypher algoritm because it has demonstrated that the key could be brute-force searched.
+In 1977, the Data Encryption Standard (DES) was published by the National Institute of Standard and Technology (NIST).
+This is an encryption algorithm that uses a key size of 56 bits and it nowadays considered as an insecure cipher algoritm because it has demonstrated that the key could be brute-force searched.

 In 2001, the same organization published the Advanced Encryption Standard (AES).
-Like DES it is a symmetric algorithm but it uses keys of 128, 196 or 256 bits ans it is still considered as secure today.
+Like DES it is a symmetric algorithm but it uses keys of 128, 196 or 256 bits and it is still considered as secure today.
 AES iterate through these transformations multiple times:

 - `SubBytes(state)`: This transformation looks up each byte in a given substitution table (S-box) and substitutes it with the respective value.
 The state is 16 bytes, i.e., 128 bits, saved in a 4 by 4 array.